mgimond/Spatial_pre2021/_book/07-Data-uncertainty.md

 <p class="caption">(\#fig:f07-map1)Maps of income estimates (left) and associated standard errors (right).</p>
 </div>

-While there is nothing inherently wrong in doing this, it can prove to be difficult to mentally process the two maps, particularly if the data consists of hundreds or thousands of small polygons.
+While there is nothing inherently wrong in doing this, it can prove to be difficult to mentally process the two maps, particularly if the data consist of hundreds or thousands of small polygons.

 Another approach is to overlay the measure of uncertainty (SE or MoE) as a textured layer on top of the income layer.